MichaIng/DietPi-Docs/docs/software/programming.md

 ## Python 3

 Python is a text based interpreted programming language with object oriented programming options for general purpose applications.

 ![Python logo](../assets/images/dietpi-software-programming-pythonlogo.png){: width="200" height="59" loading="lazy"}

 Source: By [www.python.org](http://www.python.org/community/logos/), [GPL](https://commons.wikimedia.org/w/index.php?curid=34991637)

 You can find Python everywhere in the world of computer programming.
 For example, Python is the foundation of some of the world’s most popular websites [^3], including Reddit, Dropbox, and YouTube, to name a few.
 The Python web framework [Django](https://www.djangoproject.com) powers both Instagram and Pinterest.

-Currenty, Python is 3rd most popular of programming language [^4].
+Currently, Python is 3rd most popular of programming language [^4].

 === "Installation details"